galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 ## First XCMS step: *peak picking*

 Now that your data is ready for XCMS processing, the first step is to extract peaks from each of your data files independently.
 The idea here is, for each peak, to proceed to chromatographic peak detection.

 The XCMS solution provides two different algorithms to perform chromatographic peak detection: *matchedFilter* and *centWave*.
 The matchedFilter strategy is the first one provided by the XCMS R package.
 It is compatible with any LC-MS device, but was developed at a time when high resolution mass spectrometry was not common standard yet.
 On the other side, the centWave algorithm was specifically developped for high resolution mass spectrometry, dedicated to data in centroid mode.
 In this tutorial, you are goning to practice using the centWave algorithm.

 **Overview of how centWave works**

 Remember that these steps are performed for each of your data files independantly.
  - Firstly, the algorithm detects series of scans with close values of m over z.
 They are called 'region of interest' (ROI).
 The m over z deviation is defined by the user.
 The tolerance value should be set according to the mass spectrometer accuracy.
  - On these Regions of interest, a second derivative of a gaussian model is applied to these consecutive scans in order to define the extract ion chromatographic peak.
 The gaussian model is defined by the peak width which corresponds to the standard deviation of the gaussian model.
 Depending on the shape, the peak is added to the peak list of the current sample.

 At the end of the algorithm, a list of peaks is obtained for each sample.
 This list is then considered to represent the content of your sample; if an existing peak is not considered a peak at this step, then it can not be considered in the next steps of pre-processing.

-Let's try performing the peakpicking step with the **xcms findChromPeaks (xcmsSet)** module in the **LC-MS > Preprocessing** section.
+Let's try performing the peakpicking step with the **xcms findChromPeaks (xcmsSet)** module.

 > ### {% icon hands_on %} Hands-on: xcms findChromPeaks (xcmsSet)